Inverse Gravimetric Problem

 V. Michel, A.S.
 Fokas: A unified approach to various techniques for the non-uniqueness of the inverse gravimetric problem and wavelet-based methods, Inverse Problems, 24 (2008), 045019 (25pp).

-V. Michel, S. Orzlowski: On the null space of a class of Fredholm integral equations of the first kind, accepted for publication in: Journal of Inverse and Ill-Posed Problems, 2015, published online.
+V. Michel, S. Orzlowski: On the null space of a class of Fredholm integral equations of the first kind, Journal of Inverse and Ill-Posed Problems, 24 (2016), 687-710.